 In a land of plenty, no one should have to go hungry.
-The Deacons Food Cupboard at FPC is, for many, a welcome alternative to prospect of hunger.
+The Food Pantry at FPC is, for many, a welcome alternative to prospect of hunger.
 Often it is a mother seeking groceries for her family, at other times it is a homeless person just looking for a can of beans and a few crackers.
-The food cupboard ministry is refreshed through monthly food donations by church members and by assistance from the United Food Bank.
-Up to 50 bags of groceries are given away each week.
+The Food Pantry ministry is supplied through food and monetary donations by church members, and groceries supplied from Midwest Food Bank.
+The Pantry is open Fridays from 8:00-9:00 AM.

 Our Clothing Closet works in partnership with the Food Pantry and is also open Fridays from 8:00-9:00 AM.
 Nice used clothing, shoes, and accessories are available for a variety of ages.